-A biting issue 2020s was poor grid resilience across the US - power being lost too frequently.
+A biting issue early 2020s was poor US grid resilience - yet power was being lost too frequently.
 In 2021 there were 180 major power disruptions; 20 years earlier, there'd been fewer than 2 dozen.
-Not just oft unprecedented weather extremes at fault.
+Not just unprecedented weather extremes are at fault.
 The US grid is aging badly.
-70% of transmission & distribution are far into 2nd half of 50-year lifespans.
-600,000 miles of major transmission lines, 5.5 million miles of local distribution.
-Back in 2010, thermal coal, natural gas & nukes made most US power; natural gas since then became king when shale/ fracking made it very cheap (beating coal/nukes).
-Renewables then began to compete with, and even at times, beat gas.
-But lacking storage, given intermittency of renewables, the problems at all 3 fossils, razor-thin power reserves - plus an old grid, power supply grew less resilient.
-And it will stay this way until vast new storage comes online.
-There's no easy answer: on evermore abundant, ever-cheaper renewables, new storage has got to become key.
+70% of transmission & distribution far into 2nd half of their 50-year lifespans.
+600,000 miles of key transmission lines, and 5.5 million miles of local distribution.
+Back in 2010 thermal coal, natural gas & nukes had made most US power; natural gas then became king when shale fracking made it cheap (beating coal/nukes).
+Renewables then began to compete with and at times beat gas.
+But lacking storage, given intermittency of renewables, problems rife too with all 3 fossils, and nukes, razor-thin power reserves - plus old grid, supply is less resilient.
+And it will stay this way 'til vast new storage is online.
+There's no easy answer: with more abundant ever-cheaper renewables, new storage has simply got to also fast become key.

-Yet storage takes time to be built.
-So, what to do soon/er, about 2 big pieces in this puzzle: natural gas, and current gen nuclear 2020s are key near-term issues.
-This decade California will need all this 25 GW of new renewables supply - added to an extant total of ~50 GW of generation.
-Of this, a new 17 GW (17,000 MW) big centralized utility scale solar and even utilities will support that.
-Offshore wind capacity that starts spooling up; by late-2020s, 3 GW+ new wind.
+Yet storage & grid takes time to be built.
+So, what to do soon on 2 big pieces of this puzzle: natural gas & current generation nuclear are near-term issues.
+This decade California needs all 25 GW of new renewables supply - plus more for about 50 GW of generation.
+A new 17 GW big utility scale solar was needed 'yesterday' - and even utilities support that new supply.
+Offshore wind capacity is just starting to spool up; later in-2020s is 3 GW+ new wind.
 Plus 13 GW in short-duration batteries.
-All of that can make California's major grid by year 2032, happily 73% from renewables & 86% greenhouse-gases free.
+All of that can make California's grid in 2032, happily come 73% from renewables & be 86% greenhouse-gases free.
+But the next few years, are scary.

-Summing early 2022 a huge climate & clean energy reconciliation bill that had lately drove up green energy hopes as almost passable a prior year, when new President & 50/50 Senate took office: was dead.
-Political capital and trillion/s of dollars needed had first, fastest gone to needed Covid emergency spending.
-Conservatives arguably had a point that early trillions in Covid relief spending would be inflationary.
-And progressives, were arguably right that high gasoline prices at the pump weren't due to US energy policy nor a rise in green energy (that's anyway not inflationary) - rather, oil price is set by markets worldwide.
-Unsurprisingly after the oil industry refrained swiftly ramping back supply on new demand (it suffered huge losses in the last bust) - followed by the exigencies of war - the price of oil jumped.
+A huge climate & clean energy reconciliation bill that lately drove up green energy hopes and was almost passable in 2021, when a new President & 50/50 Senate took office: is now dead.
+Political capital, trillions of dollars - went first/fastest to needed Covid emergency spending.
+Conservatives arguably had a point that those trillions in Covid relief spending early 2021 would later be inflationary.
+Progressives arguably had a point that high gasoline prices at pump weren't due to US energy policy nor to green energy (that's anyway not inflationary) - but rather oil prices are set by markets worldwide.
+Unsurprisingly after oil industry refrained from swiftly ramping back up supply given the new demand (as it had suffered huge losses in a last bust) - followed by exigencies of war - the price of oil & gas jumped.

-For clean energy, inflation plus war spiked costs for key inputs - like nickel.
-EV batteries may thus soon favor chemistries instead needing No nickel - like iron/phosphate.
-Benefits include less fire risk, so each battery needn't be individually surrounded by liquids.
-Thus, whole battery pack architecture could, on new design contain far more battery material, going from say 40%, to double that and becoming cheaper, lasting longer and going much farther.
+For clean energy, inflation plus war also spiked key input costs - like for nickel.
+EV batteries may soon favor chemistries instead needing no/ or little nickel - like iron/phosphate.
+Benefits include less fire risk too, as cells needn't be each surrounded by liquids.
+Thus, whole battery pack architecture can with new designs contain far more battery materials, going from say just 40%, to double that.
+While packs become cheaper, last longer and go much farther.

-Bigger picture, Russia's invasion had put Europe on a war-time footing to faster reduce dependency on piped natural gas.
-Germany had so long depended on Russia's Nord Stream I, cheap piped gas - that even its verdant Green party is growing willing to accept short-term prolonging of nuclear, even shipped LNG - to get quicker to deep 100% renewables.
-Arguably, an understandable choice - and one Conservatives worldwide are applauding as 'mature'.
+Big picture, Russia's invasion had put Europe on a war-time footing to reduce dependency on piped natural gas.
+Germany long depended on Russia's Nord Stream I, cheap piped gas.
+Even its verdant Green party, grew more willing to accept short-term prolonging of nuclear, even shipped non-Russian LNG - to get quicker deep 100% renewables.
+Arguably, an understandable though agonizing choice - and one that Conservatives worldwide applauded as 'mature'.